 In order to ensure that your textbooks are available at the beginning of each semester, all textbook requests must be submitted to Accessible Book Creations (ABC) no later than eight weeks prior to the start of the semester/term.
 Failure to do so will prevent you from receiving your alternative format textbooks on time, thereby placing you at a disadvantage to your peers.
 You are responsible for obtaining your textbook information as soon as you register for classes.
-If you require assistance in obtaining this information, you may contact the ABC Coordinator by calling 801-422-4365 or through e-mail at firstname.lastname@example.org.
+If you require assistance in obtaining this information, you may contact the UAC Front Desk at 801-422-2767 or through e-mail at firstname.lastname@example.org.
 Requests will be processed in order of the date they were received.

-Proof of purchase (preferably store receipts) for all books requested must be provided before your alternative format books can be made available to you, and you must complete an accompanying Proof of Purchase form.
+Proof of purchase (preferably store receipts) for all books requested must be provided before the ABCs will start working on your books.
+Proof of purchase is submitted through booktracker.byu.edu.
 If you purchase materials privately, please have the individual draft and sign a receipt containing the book title and purchase price.
-Failure to provide proof of purchase (including the Proof of Purchase form) will prevent you from receiving your alternative format textbooks.
+Failure to provide proof of purchase will prevent you from receiving your alternative format textbooks.
 This is pursuant to copyright law.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While consideration will be given to the specific format requested by the student, if another suitable format is available, that format may be granted.

 Books in E-book format can be opened via Chrome and read with the Kurzweil extention, and such books will not need processing from our office.
 E-mail email@example.com if you have any questions.
 All requests submitted for books that are already available as an E-book will be cancelled and you will be notified by email.